-Loss on extinguishment of debt for the three months ended June 30, 2022, increased to \$(13.0) million from \$(5.8) million mainly due to the payoff of the remaining \$100.0 million of senior secured term loan facilities and full repayment of the term financing facility, compared to a partial repayment of \$50.0 million of the senior secured term loan facilities during the three months ended March 31, 2022.
+Losses on extinguishment of debt for the three months ended June 30, 2022, were \$(13.0) million mainly due to the payoff of the remaining \$100.0 million of senior secured term loan facilities and full repayment of the term financing facility.
+No loss on extinguishment of debt was recorded during the three months ended September 30, 2022.